jmamath/Bottom-Sea-Detection/README.md

 - ConvNN.py : convolutional neural network
 - RecurrentNN.py : Recurrent neural network
 - VariableNN.py : One hidden layer neural network with automatically tuned hyperparameters

+Only the models with manual hyper parameter tuning have been compared and described in the document **Bottom Sea Estimation with Deep Learning Methods.pdf**

 ## DATA
 The data is already preprocessed, two data files are available: